Addressing intramolecular vibrational redistribution in a single molecule through pump and probe surface-enhanced vibrational spectroscopy: Results

-Another remarkable feature in Fig. \ref{fig:pulsed_SERS} (d) is the increase of population of the fundamental state of vibration B (state $|0,1\rangle$, blue line).
-This population increase is significantly larger than for $g_{\textsc{f}}=0$, and the maximum population is retarded with a certain delay, with a maximum at time $t\sim$ 750 fs against $t\sim$ 220 fs in panel (c).
-This increase and delay is induced by the Fermi resonance.
-In particular, the delay occurs because the population must be first transferred from the fundamental state of vibration A (i.e. state $|1,0\rangle$) to the overtone of vibration B (state $|0,2\rangle$) at rate $\sim \sqrt{2} g_{\textsc{f}}$, and then from $|0,2\rangle$ to $|0,1\rangle$ at rate $\gamma_B$.
+Another remarkable feature in Fig. \ref{fig:pulsed_SERS} (d) is the increase of population of the first excited state of vibration B (state $|0,1\rangle$, blue line).
+This population increase is significantly larger than for $g_{\textsc{f}}=0$, and the maximum population is retarded with a certain delay, with a maximum at time $t\sim$ 750 fs against $t\sim$ 240 fs in panel (c).
+This increase and delay are induced by the Fermi resonance.
+In particular, the delay occurs because the population must be first transferred from the first excited state of vibration A (i.e. state $|1,0\rangle$) to the overtone of vibration B (state $|0,2\rangle$) at rate $\sim \sqrt{2} g_{\textsc{f}}$, and then from $|0,2\rangle$ to $|0,1\rangle$ at rate $\gamma_B$.
 This sequence of transfers is much slower than the dynamics directly induced by optomechanical pumping related to instantaneous Stokes scattering processes.
-Hence, a delay of several hundreds of femtoseconds between the center of the pump pulse and the maximum population of the fundamental state of a vibration yields another signature of the IVR pathway involving this vibration.
+Hence, a delay of several hundreds of femtoseconds between the center of the pump pulse and the maximum population of a vibration yields another signature of the IVR pathway involving this vibration.